egison/sweet-egison/README.md

 # sweet-egison

-`sweet-egison` implements Egison pattern matching in Haskell, by desugering pattern expressions into backtracking monads.
+`sweet-egison` implements Egison pattern matching in Haskell, by desugaring pattern expressions into backtracking monads.